Breadcrumb

 - UN Web TV livestreaming of the Human Rights Treaty Bodies’ public meetings will continue using existing staff resources.

-- UN Web TV livestreaming of the Human Rights Council’s regular sessions will also continue, with limited resources (there will be no cue points, or “chapters” in the 3-hour meeting videos).
+- UN Web TV livestreaming of the Human Rights Council’s regular sessions will also continue, with limited resources (there will be no cue points, or “chapters” in the 3-hour meeting videos), until end of July 2026, when the only occupied post currently dedicated to this activity will be cut.
+Live webcast of the last regular HRC session of 2026 is therefore in jeopardy as of now.

-- UN Web TV will not be able to service the new expanded webcast mandate stemming from the Human Rights Council decision 56/115 unless provided with the resources approved by the General Assembly in December 2024 (posts, equipment, platform fees).
+- UN Web TV will remain unable to service the expanded webcast mandate arising from Human Rights Council decision 56/115 unless the resources approved by the General Assembly in December 2024 are made available, including two posts, as well as the required equipment and platform fees.
 This means that webcast of the Council’s meetings outside of the regular sessions will have to be funded with extrabudgetary resources (including the two remaining sessions of the Universal Periodic Review).

 - The webcast mandate for the Open-ended Working Group on the Prevention of an Arms Race in Outer Space may not be fully implemented.